Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 - **Botswana**

 **The Botswana dataset was acquired by NASA's EO-1 satellite over the Okavango Delta in Botswana.
 It is publicly available at https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes.
 The image size is 1476 × 256 pixels, with a spatial resolution of approximately 20 m.
 Out of the original 242 spectral bands (400–2500 nm), 145 bands are used after removing noisy ones (specifically bands 1–9, 56–81, 98–101, 120–133, and 165–186).
-Figure 6 presents the original image, the ground truth map, and the corresponding 14 land-cover class labels along with the pixel count for each category.**
+Figure 6 shows the pseudo-color image, the ground truth, and the corresponding class labels along with the number of samples for each class.**